ecedenyo/mycheatsheet/git/README.md

 `git show mytag` | Show information saved when (annotate) tagging and related to the commit associated

 ## Working with remotes

+Next some daily-basis command options and their possible usages:

 Command (*oh-my-zsh* alias) | Description
 --- | ---
 `ggpull` | **Pull** from origin to current branch